Daniel Nettle

 Daniel Nettle (born 1970) is a British behavioural scientist, biologist and social scientist.
 He is notable for his research that integrates psychology with evolutionary and comparative biology.
 After obtaining a BA in Psychology and Philosophy at Oxford University, Nettle went on to complete a PhD in Biological Anthropology at University College London.
-He is now a Professor of Behavioural Science at Newcastle University.
+He is a CNRS senior researcher at the Institut Jean Nicod, an interdisciplinary research institute associated with the Ecole Normale Superieure and EHESS in Paris.
+He was President of European Human Behaviour and Evolution Association (EHBEA) from 2013 to 2016.

-Daniel Nettle is the author of several books, most notably, Happiness: The Science Behind Your Smile (2005), Personality: What Makes You the Way You Are (2007), Tyneside Neighbourhoods: Deprivation, Social Life and Social Behaviour in One English City (2015). and Hanging on to the Edges: Essays on Science, Society and the Academic Life.
+Daniel Nettle is the author of several books, most notably, Happiness: The Science Behind Your Smile (2005), Personality: What Makes You the Way You Are (2007), Tyneside Neighbourhoods: Deprivation, Social Life and Social Behaviour in One English City (2015), and Hanging on to the Edges: Essays on Science, Society and the Academic Life.
 The last two are free open-access e-books.
-President of European Human Behaviour and Evolution Association (EHBEA) from 2013 to 2016.
+He is also a coauthor of the 2025 book Basic Income: The Policy That Changes Everything.